nabiha-athar/gps/README.md

 # GPS -- Route Finder

-Implemented a program to find the shortest route between cities using and adjacency list.
+Implemented a program to find the shortest route between cities using an adjacency list.

 Language: Python
 Algorithm: Breadth First Search (BFS)